 - Pralines - These sugary-sweet confections are made with lots of sugar, cream, butter, and pecans.
 They might makes your teeth hurt, but you'll want to try one anyway.
 Read more about the history of the praline.

 - Sno-Balls - The sno-ball (or snowball) is shaved ice topped with flavored syrup.
 This sweet, refreshing treat has been a New Orleans favorite since the 1930s ... try one at Williams Plum Street Snowballs or Hansen's Sno-Bliz.

-- King Cake – King Cake is a sweet, round cake served during Mardi Gras.
-It’s usually topped with frosting and green, purple, and gold sugar … although more creative versions abound.
-Many cakes have a plastic baby figurine inside, and whoever finds it will be blessed with luck and prosperity, plus they’ll be in charge of throwing the next party (or providing next year’s cake).
-Wondering where to find the best one?
+- King Cake - King Cake is a sweet, round cake served during Mardi Gras.
+It's usually topped with frosting and green, purple, and gold sugar ... although more creative versions abound.
+Most cakes have a plastic baby figurine inside, and whoever finds it will be blessed with luck and prosperity, plus they'll be in charge of throwing the next party (or providing next year's cake).
+I've tried quite a few, and in my opinion, Dong Phuong's version is hard to beat.
+Want to do your own taste test?
 This King Cake guide is a good starting point.

 Traveling with a group of picky eaters?
-Food halls are wonderful option, and New Orleans has some great ones!
-I’ve enjoyed dining at St. Roch Market, Auction House Market, and Pythian Market.
+Food halls are wonderful option, and New Orleans has two great ones: St. Roch Market and Pythian Market.

 As you can probably guess from reading these descriptions, New Orleans can be a hard town for vegetarians and vegans ... although it has gotten so much better!
 Check out my guide to the Best Vegetarian-Friendly New Orleans Restaurants before you go for lots of veggie-friendly options.

 New Orleans certainly isn't the safest city in the U.S., but that doesn't mean that it's not safe to travel there.